Ajoseph10-sword/Read.me/README.md

 # Social Coding Portfolio
-# THis will be used for Activities and Work for CCNY Foundations of Data Science
+# This will be used for Activities and Work for CCNY Foundations of Data Science